aws/copilot-cli/site/content/docs/commands/task-run.md

 ```
   --app string                     Optional.
 Name of the application.
                                    Cannot be specified with 'default', 'subnets' or 'security-groups'
   --cluster string                 Optional.
-The ARN of the cluster to run the task in.
+The short name or full ARN of the cluster to run the task in.
   --command string                 Optional.
 The command that is passed to "docker run" to override the default command.
   --count int                      Optional.
 The number of tasks to set up. (default 1)
   --cpu int                        Optional.
 The number of CPU units to reserve for each task. (default 256)